docker/docs/opensource/ways/issues.md

 3. Choose an issue from the [list of untriaged issues](https://github.com/docker/docker/issues?q=is%3Aopen+is%3Aissue+-label%3Akind%2Fproposal+-label%3Akind%2Fenhancement+-label%3Akind%2Fbug+-label%3Akind%2Fcleanup+-label%3Akind%2Fgraphics+-label%3Akind%2Fwriting+-label%3Akind%2Fsecurity+-label%3Akind%2Fquestion+-label%3Akind%2Fimprovement+-label%3Akind%2Ffeature).

-4. Follow the <a href="https://github.com/docker/docker/blob/master/project/ISSUE-TRIAGE.md" target="_blank">the triage process</a> to triage the issue.
+4. Follow <a href="https://github.com/docker/docker/blob/master/project/ISSUE-TRIAGE.md" target="_blank">the triage process</a> to triage the issue.

    The triage process asks you to add both a `kind/` and a `exp/` label to each issue.
 Because you are not a Docker maintainer, you add these through comments.